lilissun/cleancode/README.md

-Based on the results of golint, [rgb2hsl.go](https://github.com/lilissun/cleancode/blob/master/color/format/rgb2hsl.go) in the color/format folder can be rewritten as [rgb2hsl.go](https://github.com/lilissun/cleancode/blob/master/color/lint/rgb2hsl.go) in the color/lint folder.
+Based on the results of golint, [rgb2hsl.go](https://github.com/lilissun/cleancode/blob/master/color/format/rgb2hsl.go) in the *format* folder can be rewritten as [rgb2hsl.go](https://github.com/lilissun/cleancode/blob/master/color/lint/rgb2hsl.go) in the *lint* folder as an example.

 ## App Module